scienceacademy/web/content/assignments/filter-less.md

 ![alt](/web/bitmap.png)

-In this sense, an image isjust a bitmap (i.e., a map of bits).
+In this sense, an image is just a bitmap (i.e., a map of bits).
 For more colorful images, you simply need more bits per pixel.
 A file format (like BMP, JPEG, or PNG) that supports “24-bit color” uses 24 bits per pixel.
 (BMP actually supports 1-, 4-, 8-, 16-, 24-, and 32-bit color.)

 A 24-bit BMP uses 8 bits to signify the amount of red in a pixel’s color, 8 bits to signify the amount of green in a pixel’s color, and 8 bits to signify the amount of blue in a pixel’s color.
 If you’ve ever heard of RGB color, well, there you have it: red, green, blue.